markreha/cloudworkshop/sdk/docs/development/README.md

 --------
 The following steps can be used to configure and build the IoT Services app.
 You will also want to reference the [Cloud Setup Notes](Cloud%20Setup%20Notes.txt) in the SDK for how to setup the database and command tools in Codeny as well as setup PHP auto deployment in your local Eclipse PHP environment.

-Codenvy Build Instructions:
+Codenvy Build and Configuration Instructions:

  1. Start/open your 'cloudservices' Workspace.
  2. Once the environment is up and running click the 'Import Project...' link in the left project pane.
  3. Select the GITHUB option under the Source Control section.
 Enter the URL for your Github 'cloudservices' repository.
 Click the Import button.
  4. Select the Java Project Configuration and click the Next button.
  5. Click the Save button.
+ 6. Configure the application:
+	 - In the src/config/dev directory update the config.properties file with your proper database credentials
+	 - In the src/config/openshift directory update the config.properties file with your proper database credentials
+	 - In the src/config/azure directory update the config.properties file with your proper database credentials
+	 - Invoke Maven with the 'dev' Profile to build for your development environment
- 6. Setup your MySQL Database.
+ 7. Setup your MySQL Database.
 Select the Workspaces menu from the left Main Menu in Codenvy.
 Select your Workspace.
 Under the Workspace Runtime configuration expand the DB Machine,  scroll down to the Servers section, and note the address DB URL in the dbserver-3306-tcp entry.
 This address (URL hostname and port) will be used in MySQL Workbench OR MySQL Admin Chrome Plugin.
 Start  MySQL Workbench or log into MySQL Admin as root user (username of root and password of password) and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
 You will also need to set the privileges for the *iot* schema for the pet clinic user (username of petclinic and password of password).
- 7. Setup the Commands below by selecting the Commands tab (far left under the Projects tab in the Project pane).
+ 8. Setup the Commands below by selecting the Commands tab (far left under the Projects tab in the Project pane).
 You can create a new Command by clicking the + icon next to the Command Category.
 These Custom Commands should be added under the Common Commands.
- 8. To build and run the project invoke the following commands from the Custom Commands:
+ 9. To build and run the project invoke the following commands from the Custom Commands:
 	 - Run 'Start Tomcat' to start the Tomcat Server.
 	 - Run 'Build and Deploy' to do a clean Maven build and deployment to the Tomcat Server.